Whiteknight/StoneFruit/docs/index.md

 ## Basic Terminology

-A **Verb** is a command which the user types at the commandline, which may have arguments and output effects.
+A **Verb** is the name of an action which the user types at the commandline, which may have arguments and output effects.
 Verbs in StoneFruit are case-insensitive

 A **Handler** is a class which is invoked by StoneFruit when a verb is input.
-A single Handler class may correspond to many different verbs.
+A single Handler class may correspond to one or more verbs.

 A **Command** is a combination of a Verb and all input arguments.